Harold Miller (bishop)

-Harold Creeth Miller (born 23 February 1950) is a retired Irish Anglican bishop.
-He served as bishop of the Diocese of Down and Dromore in the Church of Ireland.
+Harold Creeth Miller (born 23 February 1950) is an Irish retired Anglican bishop.
+He served as Bishop of Down and Dromore in the Church of Ireland.
 Coming from a Methodist background, he was elected bishop in 1997 and was considered to represent an evangelical position within the Church.

 Ordained ministry

 Miller was ordained in the Church of Ireland as a deacon in 1976 and as a priest in 1977.
 From 1976 to 1979, he served his curacy at Saint Nicholas' Church, Carrickfergus, Belfast, in the Diocese of Connor.
 He then moved to England, where he was director of extension studies and chaplain of St John's College, Nottingham between 1979 and 1984.
 He returned to Belfast, and was a chaplain at Queen's University Belfast from 1984 to 1989.
 In 1989, he returned to parish ministry having been appointed Rector of the Carrigrohane Union of Parishes in the Diocese of Cork, Cloyne and Ross.
 He was also a Canon of Saint Fin Barre's Cathedral (Cork Cathedral) from 1994 to 1997.

 Miller was elected Bishop of Down and Dromore on 18 February 1997.
 He was consecrated a bishop on 25 April 1997.

 On 20 June 2019 he announced his decision to retire.

 He is regarded as theologically conservative and was one of the two bishops of the Church of Ireland, with Ferran Glenfield, to attend GAFCON III, held on 17–22 June 2018, in Jerusalem.